|

 J. Champion

-produces gold from a portion of mercury.
-The reason I chose gold
+synthetically produces gold from a portion of mercury.
+The reason

-as the primary metal is, for years, gold has become the status
+I chose gold as the primary metal is, for years, gold has become

-symbol of wealth.
-It's malleable and ductile conditioning makes
+the status symbol of wealth.
+It's malleable and ductile conditioning

-for beautiful jewelry and artifacts.
-Gold is produced today from
+makes for beautiful jewelry and artifacts.
+Gold is produced

-mining.
-South Africa is producing two-thirds of the world's supply.
+today from mining.
+South Africa is producing two-thirds of the

-in gold production include Canada, Russia, Brazil and countries
+countries involved in gold production include Canada, Russia,

 People today have little comprehension of the massive work that